Educators, health experts flag rising threat of new age nicotine devices invading schools | Education

 Stressing the importance of noticing early warning signs among students, Pramod Sharma, vice president, member, management committee, Genesis Global School Noida, said, ''In most cases, it is the school that first notices early warning signs of abnormal behaviour in a child.
 This could show up as a sudden drop in academic performance, reduced attention span, or withdrawal from activities the child previously enjoyed''.

 ''When such patterns emerge, it is typically the responsibility of the school to alert the parents.
-Though the initial reaction from parents is often of denial, with persistent and compassionate communication, schools can help parents come on board.
+Though the initial reaction from parents is often of denial, with persistent and compassionate communication, schools can help parents come on board,'' Sharma said.

-''Once they begin to see the signs themselves, they usually become invested in resolving the issue.
-Collaboration between the school and the family is crucial, especially in the early stages,'' Sharma said.

 Shikha Sehgal, head of counselling, Heritage International Xperiential School, Gurugram, emphasised the need for a strategic and year-round student well-being plan for detecting behavioural changes.

 ''Schools should integrate regular check-ins by counsellors, especially in middle and senior grades, to identify shifts in behaviour early.
-Any sign of concern should prompt deeper engagement with the student,'' Sehgal said.
+Any sign of concern should prompt deeper engagement with the sSCHOOLS-VAPING-EXPERTSudent,'' Sehgal said.

 Tools like wellness surveys, attendance tracking and standardised assessments can be used, she noted.